Nearly three dozen Tesla Cybertrucks vandalized in Fort Lauderdale lot, police say

 A video posted on the popular Only in Dade Instagram account, which posts viral videos recorded throughout the South Florida area, showed several trucks with an expletive and “Elon” written on the front of them in what appeared to be black spray paint.
 The person who recorded the video said Tesla leased the previously empty lot where the trucks were parked and started bringing the trucks there earlier in the week, the video showed.

 Tesla’s website advertises the electric trucks as “no paint, no chips,” with an “ultra-hard stainless-steel” exterior.
-Their prices range from over $60,000 to nearly $100,000, the website says.
+Their prices range from more than $60,000 to nearly $100,000, the website says.

 Fort Lauderdale Police are investigating.